gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 We'll leave logging enabled.
 That goes to Cloudwatch.
 It should show you the name of your log (for example `/ecs/your-name`).
 We'll check on that later if there are any issues.
 We won't collect the extra values and so can leave them unchecked.

-Click "Next" to proceed.
+Click "Next" to proceed to the final step.

-You can now scroll down to review all the values you have entered to check they look ok.
+Scroll down to review all the values you have entered to check they look ok.
 All good?
 Click "Create".

 In a few seconds you should see the task definition has been created.
 If you need to edit it, you should see a button to create a new revision with the exisitng values pre-entered.
-They are versioned.
+They are versioned by number.

-AWS now knows what to run.
+AWS now knows _what_ to run.
 You now need to run it.
 That can be done either as a 'Service' or 'Task'.
 A task is generally a one-off action which runs and then ends (like when processing files, such as in a batch).
 We want a 'Service' which will keep running:

 ![ECS created task](img/aws_ecs_task_created.jpeg)